Showing posts with label dying. Show all posts

 "The what?"

 "The Rainbow Bridge," she repeated.
-"It's a bridge where all the pets go when they die and then they wait for their owners there.
+"It's a bridge where pets go when they die to wait for their owners.
 When their owners die, they meet at the bridge and cross over together into Heaven."

 "Oh, Syd, that sounds like a really great place," I said.
 "I'm sure that's where Juny's headed."

-The vet scooted quickly into the room, bent over Juny and laid a stethoscope against the little rib cage.
-"What happened?" she asked and since she seemed to be asking Juny, neither Syd nor I answered.
-We didn't know anyway, so we wouldn't have been much help.
-Then the vet straightened up and said, "I think she's gone."
+The vet scooted into the room, bent over Juny, and laid a stethoscope against the tiny rib cage.
+"What happened?" she asked, and since she seemed to be asking Juny, neither Syd nor I answered.
+We didn't know what happened anyway, so we wouldn't have been much help.
+The vet straightened up and said, "I think she's gone."

-"You don't need to fill out the rest of that form," the vet tech said, and I felt very sad thinking I no longer had to fill out the form.
-Suddenly, and more than anything, I who hate forms wanted to fill it out because filling out a form implied that Juny still had a chance.
+"You don't need to fill out the rest of that form," the vet tech said, relieving me of the form and the clipboard.
+Suddenly, and more than anything, I, who hate forms, wanted to fill it out because filling out a form implied that Juny still had a chance.

 "Would you like us to dispose of her?" asked the tech.